Cipactlichthys: Discovery and etymology

 The genus name is a combination of Cipactli, the Aztec mythological sea monster said to be part fish and part reptile, and ichthys, Greek for "fish".
-The specific epithet scutatus is Latin for shield, referring to the large dorsal and ventral scutes.
+The specific epithet scutatus is Latin for shielded, referring to the large dorsal and ventral scutes.

 Description

 Cipactlichthys is an elongate fish, approximately 130 mm in total length, or 100 mm in standard length.
 Its dermal bones and scales are covered in ganoine and decorated with tubercles and ridges.
 The jaw extends to behind the rear end of the orbit.
 The pectoral fins are relatively long, with the first ray extending to the anterior edge of the pelvic fins.
 The caudal fin is forked and homocercal (upper and lower lobes of equal length).
 The dorsal fin contains at least 8 fin rays.
 The anal fin is larger than the dorsal fin and also bears at least 8 rays.
 The scales vary greatly in size and shape, with a series of large plate-like scutes along the dorsal and ventral midline behind the dorsal and anal fin.